 We work for various United States and foreign governmental entities and agencies.
+Government contracts entail, among other things, the obligation to comply with numerous regulations and requirements that may not otherwise apply to us.
 Government entities reserve the right to audit our contracts and conduct inquiries and investigations of our business practices with respect to government contracts.
 Findings from an audit may result in fees being refunded to the government or prospective adjustment to previously agreed upon rates that will affect future margins.
 If a government client discovers improper or illegal activities in the course of audits or investigations, we may become subject to various civil and criminal penalties and administrative sanctions, which may include termination of contracts, forfeiture of profits, suspension of payments, fines and suspensions or debarment from doing business with other agencies of the government.
 The inherent limitations of internal controls may not prevent or detect all improper or illegal activities, regardless of the adequacy of such controls.
 Government contracts, and the proceedings surrounding them, are often subject to more extensive scrutiny and publicity than other commercial contracts.
 Negative publicity related to our government contracts, regardless of whether it is accurate, may further damage our business by affecting our ability to compete for new contracts.

-Governments may terminate, cancel, modify or curtail our contracts at any time prior to their completion.
+Clients may terminate, cancel, modify or curtail our contracts at any time prior to their completion.

-Under our government contracts, the client generally has the right not to exercise options to extend or expand our contracts and may otherwise terminate, cancel, modify or curtail our contracts at its convenience.
+Under many of our contracts, including our government contracts, the client generally has the right not to exercise options to extend or expand our contracts and may otherwise terminate, cancel, modify or curtail our contracts at its convenience.
+Our engagements can therefore terminate suddenly and without advance notice to us.
 Any decision by the client not to exercise contract options or to terminate, cancel, modify or curtail our programs or contracts would adversely affect our revenues, revenue growth and profitability.